rethinkdb/rethinkdb-rs/api/ruby/index.md

 Set the default connection to make REPL use easier.
 Allows calling `.run` on queries without specifying a connection.

-Connection objects are not thread-safe and REPL connections should not be used in multi-threaded environments.
+__Note:__ Avoid using `repl` in application code.
+RethinkDB connection objects are not thread-safe, and calls to `connect` from multiple threads may change the global connection object used by `repl`.
+Applications should specify connections explicitly.

 __Example:__ Set the default connection for the REPL, then call `run` without specifying the connection.